-Isolation and cultivation of chondrocytes was performed in the cleanroom in Associated Tissue Bank of Faculty of Medicine of P. J. Šafárik University and L. Pasteur University Hospital in Košice, Slovakia.
-A cleanroom is a controlled environment in which the concentration of airborne particles is controlled to specified limits (Tab.1).
-Contaminants generated by people, process, facilities and equipment were continually removed from the air.
+Isolation and cultivation of chondrocytes were performed in the cleanroom in Associated Tissue Bank of the Faculty of Medicine of P. J. Šafárik University and L. Pasteur University Hospital in Košice, Slovakia.
+A cleanroom is a controlled environment where the concentration of airborne particles is controlled to specified limits (table 1).
+Contaminants generated by people, procedures, facilities and equipment were continually removed from the air.
 Air flow rates, direction, pressurization, temperature, humidity and specialized filtration were all tightly controlled.
-Persons and materials entered and exited the cleanroom through airlocks (material pass box), gowning rooms and they weared special clothing designed to trap contaminants that are naturally generated by skin and the body.
-Cells were handled inside biological safety cabinets and cultivated in the gas incubators (Fig. 1).
+People and materials entered and exited the cleanroom through airlocks (material pass box), gowning rooms and they wore special clothing designed to trap contaminants that are naturally generated by the body and skin.
+Cells were handled inside biological safety cabinets and cultivated in the gas incubators (figure 1).

-Fig. 1.
-Cleanroom facilities for cell cultivation according to GLP standards
+▲ Figure 1.
+Cleanroom facilities for cell cultivation according to GLP standards.